James D. Bales: Later life and work

 Bales is tightly linked to George S. Benson and the National Education Program (NEP) at Harding.
 Much of his work and advocating for Benson and the NEP, as discussed in Sometimes in the Wrong But Never in Doubt.
 The influence of the NEP long colored perceptions of Bales and Harding College.
 A controversy involving Bales' influence at Harding, a dispute between Bales and a Harding professor named James Atteberry, is also covered in Hicks' book.
 Ostensibly a dispute over the theological soundness of a private paper delivered by Atteberry at a Harding faculty meeting, the dispute seemed to involve dissenting faculty and student opinions regarding the overall zeitgeist of the NEP and political, cultural, and religious conservatism at Harding in general.

 In addition, his stance in favor of racial segregation garnered criticism.
 In 1957, 85% of the Harding students and over 100 faculty members signed a paper stating that they would accept integration at Harding.
 To stop this, Benson enlisted Bales to ameliorate their concerns.
-Benson and Bales were racists who were against racial integration.
+Benson and Bales were against racial integration.
 Bales argued that segregation should be viewed as a local tradition that should be respected.
 He stated his belief that God accepted all people, no matter their station in life.
 However, in the New Testament, the church did not dismantle social hierarchies, and acts that were offensive to some church members (such as the eating of meat sacrificed to idols) were avoided so as not to offend them.
 Bales argued that racial desegregation should be viewed the same way: as an offensive practice to be avoided.
-Bales' racist views slowly changed, and Harding College was eventually integrated, despite his argument for putting off such changes until some time in the distant future.
+Bales' views on Race slowly changed, and Harding College was eventually integrated, despite his argument for putting off such changes until some time in the distant future.